minhquanw3c/crude-server/README.md

 > PUT /users/:id - To update user information
 >
 > DELETE /users/:id - To delete user from database
+>
+> GET /tokens - To fetch list of tokens
+>
+> GET /chains - To fetch list of chains

 ### Requirements
 > OS: Windows